barbecue & grilling accessories

 If that beef in the grocery is looking so rosy and delicious, that's because it's really fresh, right?
 Well, maybe not.

-It seems that Cargill and others have perfected a process for sealing meet in an airtight pack with a carbon monoxide atmosphere, and that keeps the meat from oxidizing and turning brown.
+It seems that Cargill and others have perfected a process for sealing meat in an airtight pack with a carbon monoxide atmosphere, and that keeps the meat from oxidizing and turning brown.
 For a long time.
 Even if it is stored improperly.

 Seems that even fresh meat can brown easily, and still taste just fine, but shoppers will buy the pink meat first even if it is not fresh.
 So grocers, who are cutting back on their butchering staff and hate wasting unsold meat, have turned to "modified atmosphere" pre-packaged beef, lamb, and tuna.